prebid/prebid.github.io/dev-docs/bidder-adapter-1.md

 Compared to previous versions of Prebid, the new BaseAdapter model saves the adapter from having to make the AJAX call and provides consistency in how adapters are structured.
 Instead of a single entry point, the BaseAdapter approach defines 4 entry points:

-* isBidRequestValid - takes a single bids.params object and responds with true (valid) or false (invalid)
+* isBidRequestValid - verify the the AdUnits.bids, respond with true (valid) or false (invalid)
-* buildRequests - takes the entire array of bidRequests and returns an array of ServerRequest objects
+* buildRequests - convert AdUnit[].bids[] into bidder-specific URL(s)
-* interpretResponse - takes a single request/response and generates a bid object.
+* interpretResponse - parse the response and generate one or more bid ojects.
 * getUserSyncs - if the publisher allows user-sync activity, the platform will call this function and the adapter may register pixels and/or iframe user syncs.

 A high level example of the structure: